upperlinecode/p5-variables-and-random-splatter-paint/README.md

 #### Using this template, you will be able to practice the following:
-- storing information in a variable
+- Storing information in a variable.
+- Using built in variables in p5: mouseX and mouseY.
-- random()
+- Using the random() function.

 #### Get Started: